BenedictWilkins/chess-vision/README.md

 ### Contributors guide

 This project aims to convert photographs of chess positions into their digital counter-part.
 It is an exploration of the latest machine vision techniques.

+Please note that this project is essentially solved already - see e.g. [chessify](https://chessify.me/news/chess-scanner-on-chessify-website) which provides it as a free service (if you have an account).
+It would be prudent to start there and see if we can find any issues. chessify is closed source, we want a free open source version!

 There are various things to get involved with:

 #### 1. Data collection